- Inclusion of CCI ECV datasets within the Climate Monitoring Facility in the C3S Toolbox.

 About the author

-Iryna Rozum, Climate Data Store analyst at ECMWF, currently focuses on facilitating the processing and management of large climate data volumes, and developing visualisations to study regional and global impact of climate change.
+This article was produced in 2022 by Iryna Rozum.
+Iryna is a Climate Data Store analyst at ECMWF, and currently focuses on facilitating the processing and management of large climate data volumes, and developing visualisations to study regional and global impact of climate change.